wormhole-foundation/xdapp-book/src/wormhole/2_architectureOverview.md

 ### On-Chain Components

 - **xDapp Contracts** - Contracts developed by xDapp developers.
-They receive transactions from the end user and then interact with other xDapp contracts and Wormhole Ecosystem Contracts in order to provide their service.
+They receive transactions from the end user and then interact with other xDapp contracts and Wormhole Ecosystem Contracts to provide their service.

 - **Ecosystem Contracts** - Contracts subject to Wormhole governance which live inside the Wormhole Ecosystem.
 Their job is to provide the feature suite of Wormhole to xDapp developers.